minprog/platforms/django/lectures/js/index.md

 ## Intervals

 In addition to specifying that functions run when an event is triggered, we can also set functions to run after a set amount of time.
-For example, let’s return to our counter page’s script, and add an interval so even if the user doesn’t click anything, the counter increments every second.
+For example, let's return to our counter page's script, and add an interval so even if the user doesn't click anything, the counter increments every second.
 To do this, we use the [setInterval](https://www.w3schools.com/jsref/met_win_setinterval.asp) function, which takes as argument a function to be run, and a time (in milliseconds) between function runs.

     let counter = 0;